nondescryptid/opendoc-state-court-judgments/2019_SGMC_27/report.md

 22     In _Lim Choon Teck_, the victim fell and fractured her wrist and upper arm after the offender’s bicycle collided into her.
 Actual harm there was thus greater than that in the present case (where there was only property damage).
 Still, the dangerous manoeuvres in _Lim Choon Teck_ emanated from a bicycle.
 In the present case, the dangerous manoeuvres came from an automobile.
 The potential harm in both instances cannot be equated.
 The Defence’s bald assertion that the incident “_posed a low degree of potential minor property damage_” (see extract at paragraph 17 above) should thus be rejected.
 The potential harm was significant, given the Accused’s manner of driving.
 He had accelerated on the road shoulder, cut into the Complainant’s path and jammed on his brakes twice while on the expressway.
 After the Complainant tried to filter out, the Accused cut into his path yet again and jammed on his brakes a third time.
 Given that the traffic was closely packed, this risked the safety of not just the Complainant but also of innocent road users travelling behind the latter.
 It was this potential harm which aggravated the Accused’s culpability.

 23     There is yet another dimension impacting on culpability in this case.
-When Chan J laid out the sentencing factors relevant to offences under s 336(a) of the Penal Code, set out at paragraph 14 above, he caveated that “_these factors are not exhaustive_”.[\[note: 27\]](#Ftn_27) I would think that when running through these factors, the court needs to also keep in mind any broader, overarching sentencing policy which may be applicable.
-Indeed, in _Lim Choon Teck_, Chan J indicated that his sentencing decision was shaped by an overwhelming need for general deterrence in cases of ‘rash cycling’ (given the high incidence of cyclists riding their bicycles on pedestrian pavements).[\[note: 28\]](#Ftn_28) In the present case, an overarching policy which sets the backdrop to the deliberation on sentence is the need to deter incidences of road rage.
+When Chan J laid out the sentencing factors relevant to offences under s 336(a) of the Penal Code, set out at paragraph 14 above, he caveated that “_these factors are not exhaustive_”.[^27] I would think that when running through these factors, the court needs to also keep in mind any broader, overarching sentencing policy which may be applicable.
+Indeed, in _Lim Choon Teck_, Chan J indicated that his sentencing decision was shaped by an overwhelming need for general deterrence in cases of ‘rash cycling’ (given the high incidence of cyclists riding their bicycles on pedestrian pavements).[^28] In the present case, an overarching policy which sets the backdrop to the deliberation on sentence is the need to deter incidences of road rage.
 It is to that which I now turn.

 #### The need for deterrence in road rage cases

 24     Rashness under s 336(a) of the Penal Code could conceivably stem from a range of impetuses, including an inconsiderate or unthinking state of mind.
 Arguably, the cyclist in _Lim Choon Teck_ could have fallen within that genus.
 However, rash behaviour takes on a different complexion when it stems from a conscious decision to embark on dangerous antics that are _targeted_ at the object of one’s rage.
 Generally speaking, and holding the extent of potential harm constant, the degree of culpability for the latter scenario would be higher than the former.
 Therein lies a key distinguishing factor which sets this case apart from _Lim Choon Teck_.
 The Accused perpetrated his actions out of road rage.

 25     The primary sentencing consideration when dealing with a case of road rage is that of deterrence.
-The rationale for this was set out by Yong Pung How CJ in _PP v Lee Seck Hing_ :[\[note: 29\]](#Ftn_29)
+The rationale for this was set out by Yong Pung How CJ in _PP v Lee Seck Hing_ :[^29]

 The court must also be mindful of the need to deter anyone else who would resort with impunity to violence on the roads, especially in view of the deplorable increase in such incidents.
 Our roads are progressively becoming more crowded each month, as more and more cars add to the traffic, and motorists must simply learn to live with one another.
 There can be no place on our roads for road bullies.
 Such persons must be made aware of the severe detestation the law expresses in regard to such crimes

 26     Given the stiffened sentencing posture that is triggered by a case being caught by the ‘road rage’ definition, it is important that this term be applied with care and not bandied around indiscriminately.
-To this end, in _PP v Lim Yee Hua_ (“_Lim Yee Hua_”), Chan J provided guidance on when an offence would be classified as a ‘road rage’ case, thereby bringing into play the sentencing principle of deterrence:[\[note: 30\]](#Ftn_30)
+To this end, in _PP v Lim Yee Hua_ (“_Lim Yee Hua_”), Chan J provided guidance on when an offence would be classified as a ‘road rage’ case, thereby bringing into play the sentencing principle of deterrence:[^30]

 In my view, an incident of violence should be labelled as an episode of road rage violence only where the facts disclose violence perpetrated by road users as a result of real or perceived slights by other road users stemming from differences that arise in the course of the shared use of our roads.
 The litmus test for whether the deterrent sentencing policy associated with road rage offences should apply for a particular offence of violence is thus whether the violence originates from differences arising through common road use.
 In other words, the harsh deterrent sanctions for road rage incidents only apply when road users engage in violence specifically over disputes that arise from the shared use of our roads.